Public consultation on the future of Blue Star House

 The site benefits from excellent connectivity being located only a short distance from Brixton Underground and Rail Stations and with strong bus network connections, encouraging active travel and the use of public transport.

 The site consists of an existing 11-storey building in the centre, with a one storey building to the rear and a one storey extension to the front.
-The 11 storey building was constructed in the 1960s and has a dated appearance which does not contribute positively to the area.
+The building was constructed in the 1960s and has a dated appearance which does not contribute positively to the area.
 It is no longer suitable for modern office use for numerous reasons including low floor to ceiling heights, narrow column grids and poor energy efficiency standards.

 We want your feedback on our updated vision, and how you think we can make this a new, vibrant and interactive place for Brixton